 Looking back, I can see that crashing out of university and hitting rock bottom was utter grace.
 It allowed me to see where I was trusting in myself rather than in Christ.
 It shook me from my laziness and self-pleasing and made me realize that only Christ can truly satisfy.
 It freed me from the burden of not feeling good enough, and showed me that no one is good enough.
 It brought me to rest in the wondrous work of Christ on the cross to save me for eternity and change my life now.

 By September 2007 I had been accepted to go back to Strathclyde University, this time to do math education.
-I’m thankful that Jesus saved me from that too! :) Around that time a number of people had mentioned the idea of Bible College, because I had a keen involvement in various youth activities in the church.
+I’m thankful that Jesus saved me from that too! 🙂 Around that time a number of people had mentioned the idea of Bible College because I had a keen involvement in various youth activities in the church.
 I applied to International Christian College to study Theology.
 This was only a week or so before the course started, but I was interviewed, accepted and signed up in time to get going with the rest of the new starts.
-At this point I had a renewed sense of purpose and of God’s presence through the Holy Spirit.
+At this point, I had a renewed sense of purpose and of God’s presence through the Holy Spirit.
 I never knew quite where I was going but knew that it wasn’t me that was in control, but the Lord.
-I was pretty green theologically as I entered into full time study and wasn’t much of a reader, but I loved the challenge and it reinvigorated my faith.
+I was pretty green theologically as I entered into

 I married Cara in August 2009 and graduated from ICC in 2010.
 I’ve since been a youth worker for 5 years and am now in the process of planting a church.
 Continually I am humbled and aware that I am completely dependent on God’s grace found in Jesus Christ, and comforted by his perfect timing, knowing that he has a sovereign plan and is in control.